Allegiant Air buys 50 new Boeing 737 MAX jets in strategy shift

 He declined to name city pairs targeted under the expansion but said the planes would add seating capacity and 20% fuel savings compared to Allegiant's older Airbus aircraft.

-Boeing shares rose 0.5% in pre-market trading.
-Shares in airline parent Allegiant Travel Co ALGT.O were down 0.7%.

-Allegiant has until now relied mainly on older planes to reduce costs - a strategy that allows it to use some jets less intensively and attack thinly populated routes, with some planes flying no more than twice a week, according to Jefferies.
+Allegiant has until now relied mainly on cheaper second-hand planes to reduce costs - a strategy that allows it to use jets less intensively and attack thinly populated routes, with some planes flying no more than twice a week, according to Jefferies.

 Raymond James analysts said this approach is well suited for what is expected to be a "choppy recovery" but warned of the operational inefficiencies caused by having a mixed fleet.